Parbhani: Rail

 The transport system of the city is largely dependent on rails.
 Parbhani railway station is a railway junction situated on Secunderabad–Manmad section of South Central Railway zone.
-The town has connectivity to major cities of Maharashtra, such as Mumbai, Pune, Nagpur, Nanded, Chhatrapati Sambhajinagar, Nashik and Kolhapur.
-It is also connected to other Indian cities like New Delhi, Bangalore, Hyderabad, Chennai, Ajmer, Bhopal, Amritsar, Allahabad, Rameshwaram, Tirupati and Visakhapatnam.
-Parbhani Junction has many facilities, such as baggage check, metal detectors, VIP Lounge, parking, ATMs, ATVM (Automatic Ticket Vending Machines), canteen (Rail Aahar), fruit stalls, book stalls, Indian Post (Bhartiya Daak), foot overbridges, water for passengers, milk dairy, television, wifi network (54 Mbit/s), etc.
+The town has connectivity to major cities of Maharashtra, such as Mumbai, Pune, Nagpur, Nanded, Aurangabad, Nashik and Kolhapur.
+It is also connected to other Indian cities like New Delhi, Bangalore (Bengaluru), Hyderabad, Chennai, Ajmer, Bhopal, Amritsar, Allahabad (Prayagraj), Rameshwaram, Tirupati and Visakhapatnam.
+Parbhani Junction has many facilities, such as baggage check, metal detectors, VIP Lounge, parking, ATMs, ATVM (automatic ticket vending machines), canteen (Rail Aahar), fruit stalls, book stalls, Indian Post (Bhartiya Daak), foot overbridges, water for passengers, milk dairy, television, and wifi network (54 Mbit/s).

 Bus

 Central Bus Station of Parbhani connects Parbhani to other states of India, such as Andhra Pradesh, Telangana, Karnataka, Gujarat and Madhya Pradesh.

 There are multiple daily buses of private operators and MSRTC Parbhani Division between Parbhani to other metropolitan cities within Maharashtra, and although at less frequency, there are buses to metropolitan cities from other states mentioned above.

-Parbhani Bus Port Is Under Construction in CBS Parbhani.
+Parbhani Bus Port is under construction in CBS Parbhani.